sn3kyJ3di/DarkFusion/README.md

       > **Disclaimer**: UltraDarkFusion may not fully support all versions of Darknet for visual UI output, although all versions are suitable for training.
 This is due to variances in output formats across different Darknet versions.

-   - In Hank-AI/Darknet There are various steps in the "Windows CMake Method that are redundant with steps in this installation
+   - In Hank-AI/Darknet There are various steps in the "Windows CMake Method that are redundant with steps in this installation:
         - you will not need to instal Git again
         - You will not need to install CMAKE again
         - You will not need to install Microsoft Visual Studio 2022 Community again
         - You will not need to modify your Visual Studio to include "Desktop Development with C++" again
         - You WILL need to install NSIS
         - Use CUDA Version 11.8.0_522.06_windows - Download it [here](https://developer.nvidia.com/cuda-11-8-0-download-archive).
         - Use cuDNN version 8.7.0.84_cuda10 - [NVIDIA Developer](https://developer.nvidia.com/cudnn).
             - Note: cuDNN versions prior to 9 do not have an excutable installer, you must manually move the files into the right directories and manually add the environment variables path
                 - The folder you extract to should look exactly like this: C:\Program Files\NVIDIA\CUDNN\v8.x
                 - Your system environment path should look like this:
                 - Variable Name: Path
                 - C:\Program Files\NVIDIA\CUDNN\v8.x\bin

-This completes the "Option 1: OpenCL without CUDA" installation.

-*Recommended:* Use Visual Studio Code for a smoother experience with the program.Download it here https://code.visualstudio.com/Download

-If you prefer not to use Visual Studio Code:

-Open Anaconda Prompt.
-Activate the fusion environment by running:
-`conda activate fusion`
-Navigate to the UltraDarkFusion directory:
-`cd C:\DarkFusion\UltraDarkFusion`
-Use the Tab key to auto-complete and select UltraDarkFusion_X.py, then press Enter to start the program.
-For further instructions, refer to the help tab in the program or join the Discord community. or simply just double click the .py

 ### Option 2: DNN with CUDA